zacksabbath/frontend-ui/README.md

 # Stump

-Welcome to the front-end repo for [Stump](https://stump.vote).
-Check out the website for more information on what we are building.
+Welcome to the front-end repo for [Populist](https://populist.vote).
+Check out the website for more information on what we are building (and a kitty).

 ## Docz